 Headteacher & SENDCO

 My name is Sharon Betts and as a practising Catholic I am passionate to provide vision, leadership and strategic direction to sustain, nourish and develop the learners of a school within a distinctive Catholic ethos.
 I have many years of experience working in Catholic schools, starting in Sheffield and then to Dorset in 1995.
 I am originally from Paisley in Scotland but have been living in Dorset for 28 years, following a very happy two year spell in Sheffield.
 I am married and have two children – my son is 23 and having completed his degree in London is now training with Kent Police.
-My daughter is 19 and is hoping to go to university to study child nursing.
+My daughter is 19 and is currently working as a Teaching Assistant in one of our sister CAST schools.
 I love singing and performing in Questa Voce, the choir in which I have been a member for the last 8 years.

 My passion for teaching has been life-long.
 I gain tremendous fulfilment from establishing relationships based on nurture, mutual trust and respect with the children, and from seeing those pupils learn, blossom and grow.
 My philosophy for education is making a difference.
 In order to ensure children learn and make progress, I believe it is crucial that they all have the opportunity to access an innovative, dynamic and challenging curriculum where the needs of each child are met.

 Rev'd Deacon Dr Michael Turnbull